Manta-Network/docs/docs/guides/MantaPay-Wallet.md

    </div>
 <br/>

-Once you have a wallet installed, click the "Connect Wallet" button, press "Connect", and follow the prompts from your wallet extension.
+Once you have Manta Wallet installed, click the "Connect Wallet" button, press "Connect", and follow the prompts from your wallet extension.
 When you have successfully connected, you will see the wallet in the navbar.

 <br/>
    <div style={{textAlign: 'center'}}>